Muara Bungo

 Muara Bungo is a town in the Indonesian province of Jambi, Sumatra.
-It is the capital of Bungo Regency, a regency (kabupaten) in Sumatra.
-It had a population of 21,243 as of the 2020 census.
+It is the administrative capital of Bungo Regency, a regency (kabupaten) in Sumatra.
+It has a land area of 9.21 km2, and had a population of 21,243 as of the 2020 census; the official estimate as at mid 2024 was 21,703, comprising the five kelurahan which make up the official town (Bungo Barat, Bungo Timur, Batang Bungo, Jaya Setia and Tanjung Gedang).